FREE CONSULTATION (314) 361-4300

 Excessive Vibrations

-Unfortunately, working with vibrating tools and machines is unavoidable for most people in the construction and manufacturing industry.
+Unfortunately, working with vibrating tools and machines is unavoidable for most construction and manufacturing workers.
 Too much vibration from machines, vehicles, and power tools can lead to repetitive strain injuries.
 Exposure to vibration over extended periods damages nerves, muscles, tendons, and joints.
 Workers can help avoid these injuries by taking regular breaks and working rotating shifts.

 Environmental Factors